Virtual Workout Room (VWR) is coming soon!

 Supporting Change Coalition Means Supporting Your Community

-By providing these advanced computers to students with invisible disabilities, the Change Coalition is not only offering the tools necessary for academic success but also fostering a more inclusive and equitable learning environment.
+By providing these advanced computers to students with invisible disabilities, the Change Coalition is not only offering the tools necessary for academic success in post-secondary education but also fostering a more inclusive and equitable learning environment.
 We believe that every student, regardless of their disability, should have access to the technology that can help them reach their full potential.

 Through your support, we can make a difference in the lives of students who may otherwise struggle to keep up in traditional learning settings.
 Together, we can provide them with the tools, resources, and opportunities they need to succeed.